Martial Law Soldiers Marching

 Martial Law Concerns Preppers Have

-When you look at martial law and what it means, you may not fully grasp all the ways it can affect your daily life.
-Preppers, however, are looking at all the different aspects of life that can change, and what we need to prepare for.
+When you look at martial law and its meaning, you may not fully grasp how it can affect your daily life.
+Preppers, however, look at all aspects of life that can change and what we need to prepare for.
 Here are just a few of the concerns that many preppers have:

 Mass Surveillance

 Those in charge will have surveillance to identify individuals who are viewed as troublemakers.
 In addition, martial law is used to control the population.
-But, this also means they can track you and what you do.
-When martial law is declared, your cellphone can be tracked without a warrant.
-So, you may want to ditch the cell phone.
+But this also means they can track you and what you do.
+When martial law is declared, your cell phone can be tracked without a warrant.
+So, you may want to ditch the cell phone if the law is applied in your area.

 Media Restrictions and Censorship

-During martial law, there is no doubt that media coverage will have complete government control.
+During martial law, media coverage will undoubtedly be completely government-controlled.
 This means there will be heavy restrictions on content and what can be posted or shared.

 Curfews

 Curfews are a way to control the masses.
-The curfews will start off small in certain areas of the country and then could build up to curfews all over the nation as additional control is necessary.
+The curfews will start small in some regions of the country and then could build up to curfews all over the nation as additional control becomes necessary.

 Gun Confiscation